 The goal here is to make this procedural part of onboarding smooth and ultimately forgettable – not the reason you lose a customer.

 Imagine this common onboarding scenario: you’re applying for a new investment account.
 But you need to transfer funds from the old one.
 Fast-forward to you searching for elusive sort codes, account numbers and ISIN numbers on papers you haven’t seen in years – and painstakingly filling in the paper forms.
 Then it’s rejected because you messed up one number.

 Imagine instead that the onboarding was more like what Qliro does, a Swedish fintech (and Tink partner).
-They use aggregation to pre-fill this account info when a customer applies for a loan or a savings account.
+They use aggregation to pre-fill this account info when a customer applies for a loan or sets up a direct debit.
 It takes their users just a couple of minutes to connect their accounts and authenticate – their account data gets fed into the online form.

 Customers go through a simple three-step process to allow Qliro access to their banking data in seconds.